Definition and Operation of the EGTS (Exhaust Gas Temperature Sensor)

 In petrol engines, if the sensor detects excessive temperatures, the ECU will reduce the temperature by lowering the boost pressure.
 In diesel engines, the sensor is used to monitor the temperature of the diesel particulate fi lter (DPF) to determine the exact temperature for regeneration.

-Where are they located inside the vehicle?
+Where are EGTS sensors located in the vehicle?

 EGT sensors can be found at multiple points in the vehicle’s exhaust system.
 As they’re used to monitor exhaust gas temperatures and protect critical systems from overheating or failure, these sensors are generally located near these critical system components.
 For example, one or more EGT sensors may be located near the EGR valve, turbocharger and diesel particulate filter to ensure proper system effi ciency.